singingwolfboy/netlify-home/_posts/2016-01-15-free-ssl-on-custom-domains.md

 CDN based SSL has traditionally been expensive, because managing large volumes of certificates on a global distributed network, is far more tricky than managing a simple server.

-At netlify we've been working for a long time on building an efficient and secure infrastructure to distribute and rotate SSL certificate across our global network.
+At netlify we've been working for a long time on building an efficient and secure infrastructure to distribute and rotate SSL certificates across our global network.

 This has required working on patches to the open-source cache servers that powers our CDN and implementing a new system for securely transferring certificates and keys over encrypted connections, without ever storing sensitive keys on the disks of our CDN edge nodes.